 You’ve picked a theme and added some personal touches.
 It’s time to publish!
 On WordPress.com, that means a post or a page.

-Pages are different — once you publish them, they stay put.
-They’re handy for timeless content, like an About or Contact Me section.
+Pages are different — they’re handy for timeless content, like an About or Contact Me pages.

 Ready to publish a post?
 Get started by clicking the “Write” button on the right side of the toolbar at the top of your screen: